shabin5785/Golang_notes/GO_1.md

 outer blo ck and an inner blo ck, the inner declarat ion will be found first.
 In that cas e, the inner declarat ion is said to **shadow or hide** the outer one, mak ing it inaccessible

+-Within a function, lexical blo cks may be nested to arbitrar y depth, so one local declarat ion can shadow another.
+Most blo cks are created by control-flow constr ucts like if statements and for loops.

+-not all lexic al blocks correspond to explicit brace-delimited sequences of statements; some are merely implie d.
+The for lo op above creates two lexic al blocks: the explicit blo ck for the loop body, and an implicit blo ck that additionally enclos es the var iables de clared by the initializat ion clause, such as i.
+The scope of a var iable declared in the implicit block is the condition, post-statement (i++), and body of the for statement